 Depending on the suitability of its planting conditions, the Wintergreen Boxwood will traditionally grow 3-6 inches every year.
 Additionally, it reaches its mature size at 3-5′ H x 3-5′ W.

 ***This Boxwood cannot be shipped to TN due to agricultural regulations***

 Water regularly until well-established, traditionally around 3 months.
-Afterwards, supplemental watering may be required a couple times a week.
+Afterward, supplemental watering may be required a couple of times a week.
 During the second growing season, watering your Wintergreen Boxwoods once a week during dry weather should be sufficient.

-Fertilize the Wintergreen Boxwood in spring with a slow-release fertilizer to ensure it stays happy and healthy throughout the year.
+Fertilize your Boxwood shrub in spring with a slow-release fertilizer to ensure it stays happy and healthy throughout the year.